Near Corona in Riverside County, California — The American West (Pacific Coastal)

 Categories. • Notable Places • Settlements & Settlers •

 Credits.
-This page originally submitted on , by Michael Kindig of Long Beach, California.
-This page has been viewed 657 times since then and 29 times this year.
-Last updated on , by Michael Kindig of Long Beach, California.
-Photos: 1, 2, 3. submitted on , by Michael Kindig of Long Beach, California. • Syd Whittle was the editor who published this page.
-This page was last revised on June 16, 2016.
+This page was last revised on December 11, 2019.
+This page originally submitted on June 14, 2012, by Michael Kindig of Long Beach, California.
+This page has been viewed 788 times since then and 6 times this year.
+Last updated on December 11, 2019, by Craig Baker of Sylmar, California.
+Photos: 1, 2, 3. submitted on June 14, 2012, by Michael Kindig of Long Beach, California. • J. Makali Bruton was the editor who published this page.